Back to school anxiety

 September 07, 2022

-Going back to school after a summer off can be exciting for some children, for others it can be extremely anxiety inducing.
+Going back to school after a summer off can be exciting for some children, for others it can be extremely anxiety-inducing.
 It is human nature to resist change, however, change is an inevitable part of life.
 With any change there is uncertainty, with uncertainty there will be a level of anxiety, yes it can be said children can be very adaptable to change, but it can be overwhelming.

 Just think how anxious we can be going into new surroundings for the first time, starting a new class or a new job, we feel anxious right?
 Why do we expect our kids to just handle it?
 Yes, the school may be the same, but the kids are catching up with people they haven’t seen for a while, new classrooms, different teachers and perhaps a new school altogether, with that being said, it is extremely natural to feel a level of anxiety or worry.
-Parents feel the pain too, soothing an anxious child before the new school year can be extremely tough, leaving a crying child into school is a really hard thing to do.
+Parents feel the pain too, soothing an anxious child before the new school year can be extremely tough, leaving a crying child in school is a really hard thing to do.
 So how can we manage it?
-For most kids the new school year anxiety will fade, however it is important to acknowledge the feelings when they surface and teach the child regulation techniques, such as box breathing, explained below.
+For most kids the new school year anxiety will fade, however, it is important to acknowledge the feelings when they surface and teach the child regulation techniques, such as box breathing, explained below.

 Box breathing – a technique used to manage anxiety and support regulation